 3.2.3 Getting there:

-Upon arrival in Liberia, Millennium Guest House & Suites will receive you at the airport and take you to the hotel already booked for you.
+Upon arrival in Liberia, WaterAid Liberia driver (Jayah Fofana) will receive you at the airport and take you to the hotel already booked for you.
 Please talk with the driver who will be with you for information on good restaurants to eat.

 3.3 Safety & Security: